BrockDSL/Collecting-In-Omeka-S/README.md

 - Success Text: This is the text that will be displayed on a new page once the form submission is completed successfully.
 - Leave the e-mail section blank as e-mail responses are not available currently.

+![Collecting form setup page][img3]

+The next section is where you add the prompts for your form.
+By default there will be a Title prompt already present.
+To add a new prompt click the “Add Prompt” button to open the prompt menu on the right.
+From this menu, select the type of prompt you want to add:

+- Item Property: This allows you to add a field where the user can submit metadata for an item.
+	- Choose a type of metadata from the dropdown menu (eg. title, description, etc.)

 ![DSL Logo][dsllogo]